datamade/usaddress/training/README.md

 Once all of the tests are passing, you're safe to move on to step 5b.

 **5b.
-Make a pull request.**
+Add your training and testing data.**

 If you've arrived at this step, it means that all of your new and old tests passed and your model is good to go.
 Fantastic!
+Next up in order to have the public package trained and tested on your data, you'll need to add it to the canonical data.

+To do this, just copy your everything within the `<AddressCollection>` tags of your new_addresses.xml file, and paste it towards the end of the same tags within the labeled.xml files found in the training directory.
+Repeat the same steps for the testing data.

+**5c.
+Make a pull request.**

 Now it's time to share your work.
 GitHub provides a powerful way of sharing code through the *pull request* feature (and has a [really nice guide](https://help.github.com/articles/creating-a-pull-request/) for first-timers explaining how it works).
 Open up a new pull request and give us a short description of what you changed: What address patterns did you fix?
 Where did you store your training data?
 How many new examples/tests did you add?
 The clearer your description of your work, the easier it will be for the DataMade team to determine whether it's ready to go.